willklein/design-system-success/slides.md

 Early on in my tenure, we had a brainstorm session on what would go into our v5 release in the spring of 2021.
 I knew how tedious it was to manually edit potentially hundreds of lines of code in a repo, just to update a single dependency.
 Dependency management was painful, no matter how you went about it.

-We were moving to compound components too, and that meant expanding one line of JSX into many more.
+We were moving to compound components too, and that often meant expanding one line of JSX into many more.

 So I asked: what if we shipped code mods in v5?
-We would automate many of our breaking changes.
+We could automate many of our breaking changes.

-This would become a staple of every major release.
+the team... (edit) This would become a staple of every major release.
 Breaking changes?
 Yes.
 Hundreds of lines impacted?
 Ummm, yeah.
 You can apply this in minutes?
 Woah (use the Keanu gif!).

 -->
 ---